louisdg/portfolio/README.md

 ## Getting Started

-To get the template up and running in your own repository, follow these simple steps.
+To get the portfolio up and running in your own repository, follow these simple steps.

 ### Prerequisites